LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     {align="center"}

 1. Select "Add Identifiers".
-1. On the right side, click "Run Workflow" to show a drop-down and tap the green button.
+1. On the right side, click "Run Workflow" to show a drop-down and tap the green button that says "Run workflow".

     ![placeholder alt-text for graphic not prepared: add identifier in process](img/add-identifier.png){width="700"}
     {align="center"}